Tommy813-lab/Tommy813-lab/README.md

 ## 🚀 About Me

-I’m a self-taught cloud engineer with a growing GitHub portfolio focused on **cloud infrastructure, security, automation, and multi-tier network simulations**.
+I’m a self-taught cloud engineer with a growing portfolio focused on **cloud infrastructure, security, automation, and multi-tier network simulations**.
 I specialize in designing efficient systems, automating workflows, and creating clear, recruiter-friendly documentation.

 My mission: to build projects that bridge **hands-on learning** with **real-world applications** while continuously improving my skills in AWS, Terraform, Python, and network security.